swayf/grako/README.rst

         Do not consume any input whichever the outcome.

     ``'text'`` or ``"text"``
-        Match the text within the quotation marks.
+        Match the token text within the quotation marks.

+        **Note that** if *text* is alphanumeric, then Grako will check that the character following the token is not alphanumerc.
+This is done to prevent tokens like *IN* matching when the text ahead is *INITIALIZE*.
+This feature can be turned off by passing ``nameguard=False`` to the `Parser` or the `Buffer`, or by using a pattern expression (see below) instead of a token expression.

     ``?/<regexp>/?``
         Match the Python_ regular expression ``<regexp>`` at the current text